 Proper liver function is necessary for a healthy body.
 Your liver helps break down fat, aiding in digestion, aids in cleaning the blood and regulating hormones.
 There are a number of diseases that can affect the liver, including hepatitis, cirrhosis, non-alcoholic fatty liver disease and a number of others.
 Learn the symptoms of liver disease, information on getting diagnosed and treated and everything else you need to know about your health.

-Giant Cell Arteritis in Transplanted Liver - a Rare Medical Event?
 Giant cell arteritis (GCA) is an inflammation of the arteries.
 GCA gets its name from one of the types of immune cell involved, giant cells.
 GCA is well documented in terms of disturbances in the upper body.
 There is little published data on giant cell arteritis in transplanted liver patients.

 Recognize the end stage liver disease symtoms before it’s too late.
 For many patients, this can be the difference of life and death.
 This is a brief introduction into the nature of these symptoms and treatment options for the patient.

 Alagille syndrome has many symptoms in common with other diseases of the liver.
 However, there are a few that set them apart.
 While many of these are mild, some can become life-threatening.